oscardelama/RepData_PeerAssessment1/PA1_template.md

 The number of row with NAs is **2304**.

-### 2. Devise a strategy for filling in all of the missing values in the dataset.
+### IV.2.
+Devise a strategy for filling in all of the missing values in the dataset.

-I will replace the NA values in the steps variable with the median number of steps in the same interval computed along all days.
-If there is no data for given interval which just have NA values, we will use the overall median value along all the intervals in the data set.
+We will replace the NA values in the steps variable (Dataset column) with the median number of steps in the same interval computed along all days.
+If there is no data for given interval, which just have NA values, we will use the overall median value along all the intervals in the data set.

-### 3. Create dataset equal to the original one with the missing data filled in
+### IV.3.
+Create dataset equal to the original one with the missing data filled in

-I will create the new.activity.df data set with the missing steps filled using the startegy described above.
+We will create the *new.activity.df* data set with the missing steps filled using the strategy described above.

 ```r